6 min read

 When you first wake up, drink a large glass of water to rehydrate after the night.
-Then follow that up with a protein and multi-nutrient drink, such as Clean Lean Protein with Quick Vita Kick and (if you’re extra hungry) a Good Green Snack Bar.
+Then follow that up with a protein and multi-nutrient drink, such as Clean Lean Protein.

 Starting the day with protein will help you to be more satiated, reduce hunger through the day, and help to maintain proper circadian rhythms, which can be disturbed when your routine changes.
 A multi-nutrient helps to fill in any gaps in your nutrition that might appear because of, shall we say, different food choices during the holiday season.